briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | 71  | 114 | 101 | 101 | 116 | 105 | 110 | 103 | 115 | 33  |

-Notice that the character `e` has the same code in both places: 101.
+Notice the character `e` has the same code in both places: 101.

 So we have a string of text and we've converted it into a series of ASCII codes.
 The next question is how we should represent this in memory.
 ASCII codes